 This picture looks like a waffle, but looks can be deceiving.
 It’s actually a biscuit.
 Today’s recipe for curried chicken salad waffle sandwiches comes from Pillsbury.
 It was an entry from Corvilia Carrington Thykkuttahil in Pillsbury’s 2006 Bake Off Contest.

 For the sandwich, she uses Grand’s Flaky Layer Biscuits cooked in a waffle maker.
 Recently, I bought a bunch of the Grands biscuits because our Albertson’s had a great sale on them.
 I remembered that I had printed off this recipe a while ago and thought it would be another great way to use my biscuits.
 It surprised me at how well this worked.
 I love this whole idea.

 This sandwich was good.
-However, I do think there was to much curry in the chicken salad.
+However, I do think there was too much curry in the chicken salad.
 The curry took over the salad and you couldn’t really taste the other ingredients.
 I’d reduce the curry to 1/2 tsp next time.
-You could always use this idea and fill it with a favorite chicken salad recipe of you own.
+You could always use this idea and fill the biscuit waffles with a favorite chicken salad recipe of you own.
 I think it would taste wonderful with a chicken salad that included some diced apples and pecan, maybe even sugared pecans.
 Either way, we need to try to cook your biscuits in your waffle maker.